pandeyakash23/spider_silk_codes/README.md

 # spider_silk_codes
-Contains code for the spider silk mechanical property prediction
+Predictive model for the mechanocal properties of the dragline spider silk.
 Here we work on **5 mechanical properties**: 1. strain at break, 2. ultimate tensile strength, 3. toughness, 4.
 Young's modulus, and 5. supercontraction

 Each property folder contains 3 important files and should be run in the same order as mentioned below: